Adam Gurowski: Life and career

-In 1849, he went to the United States, where he engaged in literary pursuits and became deeply interested in American politics.
+In 1849, Gurowski went to the United States, where he engaged in literary pursuits and became deeply interested in American politics.
 He wrote articles for the American Cyclopaedia and worked on the editorial staff of the New York Tribune.
 During the Crimean War he sided with Russia, and his editorials and pamphlets were an effective influence on American public opinion in favor of Russia.
 He was strongly opposed to slavery.

 In the lead-up to the inauguration of Lincoln as president, Gurowski met with pro-Union Republicans in Washington who were delegates to the "Peace Conference," warning them of secessionist plots to disrupt the electoral college, and of Southern intentions to foment takeover of the government either at the time electoral ballots were counted or on March 4, inauguration day.

 From 1861 to 1863, he was translator in the State Department in Washington D.C., being acquainted with eight languages.
-In 1862, he published the first volume of his three-volume Diary.
-It included three categories of men: Praise, Half and Half and Blame.
+In 1862, he published the first volume of his three-volume Diary, which included three categories of men: Praise, Half and Half, and Blame.
 President Abraham Lincoln merited the Praise column, as did Edwin M. Stanton and poet Walt Whitman, but otherwise Gurowski was highly critical of officials in the Lincoln administration.

 William O'Connor, who translated some of the count's papers into English, described him as "a madman with lucid intervals."
 Whitman wrote, "He knew every thing & growled & found fault with everybody—but was always very courteous to me."

 Count Gurowski died in May 1866 and was buried in Congressional Cemetery.
 Whitman considered the tempestuous count a friend and attended his funeral.
 "His funeral was simple but very impressive—all the big radicals were there," Whitman wrote.